 We are making three bold predictions about the future of attracting, hiring and onboarding the best talent in your industry to help you maintain your advantage in the talent war.
 These predictions distill our learnings about human resource trends from surveys, observing the businesses working with us, and data points backed by global HR stats.

-Don’t forget to read our additional predictions about new trends in HR and talent acquisition in this forecast: Top Predictions, Must-know HR Trends and HR Stats Forecast for 2021
+Don’t forget to read our additional predictions about new trends in workplace learning and development in this forecast: 10 Striking Training and Development Trends You Need to Know in 2021

 You must invest in building a strong employer brand to attract and hire top talent in 2021.

 The top trends in human resource management suggest that 2021 will be about amplifying your story-telling and marketing your employee value propositions (EVPs).
 But before that, recruiters will have to focus on measuring the results of their previous talent attraction strategies, predicting their impact, and then making data-driven investments in how they approach employer branding as one of the key emerging trends in HRM this year.